1upvc/landj-starter-gatsby-cms/src/pages/media/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel3.md

 To find the State of Snacking 2019 report mentioned, please explore this report further [here](https://www.stateofsnacking.com/wp-content/uploads/2019/11/2019_MDLZ_stateofsnacking_report_GLOBAL_EN.pdf).

-Written By - Convenience Store News;
+Written By - Convenience Store News

 ## What the updates mean to you